-Our school policy is developed in accordance with the National Curriculum for History and Foundation Stage Curriculum for People and Communities.
-Throughout this Policy, the term 'History' includes the Knowledge and Understanding elements of Foundation Stage Curriculum, alongside National Curriculum History for Key Stage 1 and 2.
+Our school policy is developed in accordance with the National Curriculum for History and Foundation Stage Curriculum for talking about the lives of people around them and their roles in society; knowing some similarities and differences between things in the past and now, drawing on their experiences and what has been read in class; and understanding the past through settings, characters and events encountered in books read in class and storytelling.
+Throughout this policy, the term 'History' includes the Knowledge and Understanding elements of Foundation Stage Curriculum, alongside National Curriculum History for Key Stage 1 and 2.